What is it that software sees, hears and perceives when technologies for pattern recognition are applied to

 media historical sources?

-The project will hence explore how artificial intelligence and machine learning methods can foster new knowledge about the history of Swedish modernity––while at the same time critically scrutinizing algorithmic toolboxes for the study of the past.
+The project will hence explore how artificial intelligence and machine learning methods can foster new knowledge about the history of Swedish modernity—while at the same time critically scrutinising algorithmic toolboxes for the study of the past.

-Modern Times 1936 will use three datasets from 1936: 15,000 digitized photographs from DigitaltMuseum, all surviving radio programs from Swedish Radio, and all weekly newsreels and short films produced by Svensk Filmindustri.
-The research focuses on modernity in relation to gender, urbanity and industrialization, and will: (1.) examine how software can assist historians in discerning new historical knowledge, (2.) construct midsize and curated datasets that increase the scholarly capacity of media historical sources, and (3.) interrogate algorithmic detection by evaluating what machines can—or cannot—notice in historic data.
+Modern Times 1936 will use two datasets from the twentieth century: 80,000 digitised photographs from the 1930s available via DigitaltMuseum, and 900 hours of video from all weekly newsreels and short films produced by Svensk Filmindustri from the 1910s through the 1960s.
+The research focuses on modernity in relation to gender, urbanity and industrialisation, and will: (1.) examine how software can assist historians in discerning new historical knowledge, (2.) construct midsize and curated datasets that increase the scholarly capacity of media historical sources, and (3.) interrogate algorithmic detection by evaluating what machines can—or cannot—notice in historic data.